q62ur/CS-4795-AI-Project/README.md

 ---

 ## Code
-All implementation files (game logic, assets, and sounds) are available in the `code` folder.
+All implementation files (game logic, assets and sounds) are available in the `code` folder.
 [Python Code](code/fox_and_hounds_game.py)